-The controls for the roof vent have been incorporated into the Multiplex System.
-The vent lid can be operated by pressing the Open/Close buttons on the Multiplex control panels located in the climate control area.
+The controls for the roof vents have been incorporated into the Multiplex System.
+The vent lid can be operated by pressing the Open/Close buttons in the climate control menu on the Multiplex control panel.
 Pressing the fan button once will turn the vent fan on low.
 Press the button a second and third time for medium or high.
 Pressing the button a forth time will turn off the fan.